How The City of Columbus Supports Inclusive Entrepreneurship

 The organization has expanded with an emphasis on inclusion.
 We are supportive of the kinds of results that Rev1 is committed to producing.

-The City has finite resources.
+The City of Columbus has finite resources.
 To be effective, we must use our resources to grow and scale and work with a network of partner relationships that are productive to absorb the demand that is out there for entrepreneurial support, partnerships where needs are being met and we are seeing results, like our relationship with Rev1.